Ryan Moore (jockey)

 Ryan Lee Moore (born 18 September 1983) is an English flat racing jockey, who was Champion Jockey in 2006, 2008 and 2009.
 He is currently the first choice jockey for Aidan O'Brien's Ballydoyle operation, a role in which he mainly rides horses owned by Coolmore Stud.
 He also sometimes rides horses for Juddmonte and The Royal Family.
 As of 2024, Moore has ridden over 200 Group and Grade 1 winners internationally.
 He has the most British Group & Listed wins of any active jockey.

-Family
+Personal life

 Moore is the son of successful trainer and former jump jockey Gary L. Moore, and brother to jump jockeys Jamie Moore and Joshua Moore, and top amateur jockey Hayley Moore.
 He has four children.

 He is the grandson of trainer Charlie Moore, a well-known character who lived close to Brighton Racecourse.
 Charlie was also a second-hand car salesman, and many stories have circulated about his dual career, including how he swapped three truck tyres in exchange for a filly, and how he started training when he accidentally bought a horse by raising his hand at auction.
 He is also close to Gary's sister, his aunt Candy, who is also a jockey.

 Moore considers himself the laziest of the family.
+He was appointed a Member of the Order of the British Empire (MBE) in the 2026 Birthday Honours for services to Horseracing and to British Sport.